Guadalcanal: Second World War

 The naval Battle of Cape Esperance was fought on 11 October 1942 in the waters off the northwest coast of Guadalcanal.
 During the engagement, the United States Navy intercepted and defeated a Japanese formation of ships on their way down "the Slot" to reinforce and resupply troops on the island, suffering losses of their own in the process.
 The multi-day Naval Battle of Guadalcanal in early November marked a critical turning point in the campaign.
-Allied naval forces engaged a large, experienced Japanese surface force at night and forced it to withdraw, sinking the IJN battleship Kirishima in the process.
-This was one of only two times in the Pacific theater of war that two battleships engaged each other in combat, with the next such engagement occurring in 1944 during the Battle of Leyte Gulf.
+Allied naval forces engaged a large, experienced Japanese surface force at night and forced it to withdraw.
+Notably, the USS Washington sank the Japanese battleship Kirishima, becoming the first of only two occasions in the Pacific theatre that two battleships engaged each other in combat, the second being in 1944 during the Battle of Leyte Gulf.
 Some Japanese viewpoints consider these naval engagements, which showcased the improving capability of Allied warships to challenge the Imperial Japanese Navy's significant advantage in night-fighting techniques, to be just as significant as the Battle of Midway in turning the tide against them.

 After six months of hard combat in and around Guadalcanal, the Japanese forces on the island were critically undersupplied and no longer combat effective, while Allied troops were steadily increasing in quantity and quality.
 Remaining Japanese forces on the island were evacuated at Cape Esperance on the northwest coast in February 1943.
 American authorities declared Guadalcanal secure on 9 February 1943.
 The Guadalcanal campaign was a major turning point in the war, as it stopped further Japanese expansion.

 Two U.S. Navy ships have been named for the campaign: